Sindbad & the 7 Galaxies

-Sindbad & the 7 Galaxies (also stylized Sindbad & The 7 Galaxies or SINDBAD 7 GALAXIES or simply Sindbad) is an animated children's comedy adventure TV series created by Raja Masilamani and IP owned by Creative Media Partners.
+Sindbad & the 7 Galaxies (also stylized Sindbad & The 7 Galaxies, SINDBAD 7 GALAXIES or simply Sindbad) is a British animated children's comedy adventure TV series created by Raja Masilamani and IP owned by Creative Media Partners.

-It is broadcast on Discovery Kids, MBC3, Primo TV, Sun TV, and Be.Television.
+It is broadcast on Discovery Kids, MBC 3, Primo TV, Sun TV, and Be.Television.

-The series aimed at age 6-11 follows the adventures of Sindbad and his friends saving the 7 Galaxies from disaster, after school.
+The series, aimed at age 6-11, follows the adventures of Sindbad and his friends saving the 7 Galaxies from disaster, after school.